Hamburg, H4

 After some back and forth, we met in Tucson, during the 2019 show.
 Here is Nancy with her amazing find!

-Here’s her find up-close, 42.3 grams.
+And here’s her stone up-close, 42.3 grams.
 Nancy found it on January 19, 2018:

 Hamburg meteorite Hamburg meteorite Hamburg meteoriteNancy was kind to include one of her works with the meteorite — a carving of Michigan made of local petoskey stone.